zsiki/GeoEasy/doc/reference_guide.rst

 ................

-This calculation calculates 3D positions from directions and zenith angles measured from the endpoints of a base line.
+This calculation calculates 3D positions from directions and zenith angles measured from the end points of one or more base lines.

 Windows menu
 ~~~~~~~~~~~~

-From the window menu new windows can be opened and the user can switch
+From the windows menu new windows can be opened and the user can switch
 among opened windows.

 New graphic window
 ..................

 Open a new graphic window.
 The number of open graphic windows is limited to ten.
 Each graphic window has menu and toolbar.
+You can set different zoom level and
+display options in graphic windows.

 Log window
 ..........

 Only one log window can be opened.
 It shows the resuts of calculations.
+The content of the log vindow is mirrored in the log file (even if the log
+window is closed).

 Console window
 ..............